NikKowPHP/social-brain/chapters/chapter-9.md

 > ### **Dashboard Integration**
 >
-> *   **Tool:** The Safety Signal Protocol (Chapter 9)
+> *   **Tool:** Field Application: The Safety Signal
-> *   **Toolkit Tier:** Ensemble
+> *   **Toolkit Tier:** Ensemble (Application of Core Trio)
 > *   **Primary Brain Profile:** Sentinel & Introverts (Power-Up)
-> *   **Purpose:** To systematically de-risk the act of starting a conversation with someone new.
+> *   **Purpose:** To apply the Core Trio to systematically de-risk the act of starting a conversation with someone new.

-*(Author's Note: The last three chapters gave you the core engine of your toolkit: Breath, Empathy, and Trust.
-Before we build on that foundation, let's take a brief interlude.
-This chapter is a practical field guide for a single, common challenge: starting a conversation with someone new.
+*(Author's Note: The last three chapters gave you the core engine of your toolkit: The Core Trio of Breath, Empathy, and Trust.
+Before we build on that foundation with more specialized instruments, let's take a brief interlude.
+This chapter is not a new protocol to memorize, but a practical field guide for a single, common challenge: starting a conversation with someone new.
 Think of it as a simple script you can run using the tools you already have.)*

 #### **Case Study: The Connector's Courage**